NavyaMohan/DriverDrowsinessAlertSystem/README.md

 4. Finetune the model hyperparameters for the model and improve the accuracy of the model
 5. Save the model and deploy it for easy use
 6. Detect drowsiness of real-time video feed to alert drivers based on facial expressions
-7. Two types of alerts:
+7. Two types of alerts: </br>
-  1. Eyes closed for 15 seconds or more, high volume alert to wake up the user.
+ &ensp;	1.
+Eyes closed for 15 seconds or more, high volume alert to wake up the user.</br>
-  2. Yawn 3 times in the span of 30 minutes, an alert is displayed on the screen to alert the user.
+ &ensp;	2.
+Yawn 3 times in the span of 30 minutes, an alert is displayed on the screen to alert the user.

 ## Project Architecture
 ![image](https://user-images.githubusercontent.com/22653266/211900588-aa5e8ea8-8e1f-4146-af85-f06ba67fc949.png)